rcos/rcos-handbook/docs/community/bylaws.md

 - Graphic violence or descriptions of violence
 - Detailed and explicit discussions of potentially triggering topics (e.g. suicide, sexual assault, addiction, self-harm)
 - Excessive profanity
+- Explicit encouragement of dangerous or illegal activity
 - Nudity

 If you're unsure about whether or not your talk conforms to the above guidelines, please reach out to a mentor or coordinator to discuss.